-- 5. On the Volumes page, click Add a new volume.
-(If the button is not visible, scroll down to the bottom of the wizard page.) - 6.
-Under To Be Created, do the following: - a.
-Type the Name of the volume as it will appear in the everRun Availability Console. - b.
+- $^{\circ}$ Valid characters are a-z, A-Z, 0-9 , +, , and . (dot). - ° A volume name cannot be only . or .. (dots). - ° A volume name cannot be snapshot or pvmove. - A volume name cannot contain any of the following reserved strings: cdata, cmeta, corig, mlog, mimage, pmspare, rimage, rmeta, tdata, tmeta, or vorigin. - b.
 Type the Container Size and Volume Size of the volume to create in gigabytes (GB).
 The container size is the total size for the volume including extra space to store snapshots.
 The volume size is the portion of the container that is available to the guest operating system.
 For more information about allocating storage, see Sizing Volume Containers and Planning Virtual Machine Storage. - c.
 Select the Disk Image format: - RAW raw disk format - QCOW2 QEMU Copy On Write (QCOW2) format, which supports snapshots (For information on references to QCOW2, see Important Considerations.) - d.
 Select the Storage Group in which to create the volume, and, if applicable, select the Sector Size.